DyBBT: Dynamic Balance via Bandit-inspired Targeting for Dialog Policy with Cognitive Dual-Systems: Methodology

-To handle novel or complex situations where the fast policy (S1) is likely to fail, thereby addressing the suboptimal performance of static DRL policies in under explored regions, S2 represents the slow and analytical system.
-It utilizes the same base model as S1 but remains frozen to preserve its broad knowledge and reasoning capabilities.
-The prompt instructs S2 to generate Top-3 distinct action sequences.
-Each sequence’s quality is evaluated using the ratio of filled key slots.
-We extract the first action from the highest quality sequence as the output \(a_t^{S2}\).
-This system is computationally expensive but is designed to handle novel or high stakes situations identified by the meta-controller.
+S2 is invoked only for novel or complex states where S1 is likely to fail.
+It uses the same frozen base model as S1 to retain broad knowledge.
+Upon activation, S2 generates three distinct action sequences, evaluates each based on the ratio of filled key slots, and selects the first action of the highest rated sequence as $a_t^{S2}$.
+Although computationally expensive, S2 provides robust reasoning in high uncertainty or high stakes scenarios, as guided by the meta-controller.